-<50> Inside the cavern treasure, and the holding a flamearmor in her claw and pauldrons.
-If you step go to <56>.
-If you dragon in her own lair want to back out now, go to <40>.
+<50> Inside the cavern is a huge mound of treasure, and the dragon is reposing atop it, holding a flame-scorched suit of plate armor in her claw and admiring the rubies on the pauldrons.
+If you step up boldly and salute her, go to <56>.
+If you decide that visiting a dragon in her own lair is a really bad idea and you want to back out now, go to <40>.